Answers are at the right or below the question in "Light Blue".

 -

-What is referred to as the biblical "silent years"?
+What do we refer to as the "biblical silent years"?

 a.
 The years that the Israelites spent captive in Egypt.